mougithub/quantum_spin_hamiltonian_measurement/README.md

-This repository contains a collection of hands-on quantum computing projects implemented using Qiskit and Cirq.
+This repository contains a collection of hands-on quantum computing projects implemented using Qiskit.
 The projects focus on quantum algorithms, measurement workflows, noise analysis, and validation against classical numerical methods.